 ©Audrey Snider-Bell/Shutterstock.com

-He is so intent on talking to the gathered crowd that he fails to spot a second croc moving towards him.
+He is so intent on talking to the gathered crowd that he fails to spot a second croc moving toward him.
 Perhaps this second croc has interpreted his actions as a threat to their fellow croc?
 Perhaps it is just curious?
 Either way, the man swings his stick at it and gets a warning snap in return.
 This is enough to make him leap off the first croc and stand within striking distance.
 This is his big mistake.

 Crocodile Jaws and Speed